memri/pod/docs/HTTP_API.md

 In future, the endpoint might return the json object itself when the `uid` exists, or return an HTTP failure otherwise.

+### POST /v1/run_service/downloaders/{service}/{data_type}
+Run a downloader for different services with different data types, e.g. Evernote with note.
+Unsupported service or data type will yield 400 BAD_REQUEST error.

-### POST /v1/run_service/{service}
+### POST /v1/run_service/importers/{data_type}
-Execute a service by its name, e.g. "evernote", "icloud".
+Run an importer for a given data type, e.g. note.
-Undefined services will yield 400 BAD_REQUEST error.
+Unsupported data type will yield 400 BAD_REQUEST error.

+### POST /v1/run_service/indexers/{uid}
+Run an indexer to index an item with the given uid.
+A 400 BAD_REQUEST error is yield when the uid is not found.